mwesigwa2/AirBnB_clone_v4/README.md

 <center> <h1>0x02.
 AirBnB clone - MySQL</h1> </center>
 This section contains tasks for building a MySQL environment for the AirBnB Clone

+# 0x05.
+AirBnB clone - RESTful API
+REST API is a software architectural style for Backend.

+REST = “REpresentational State Transfer”.
+API = Application Programming Interface

+Its purpose is to induce performance, scalability, simplicity, modifiability, visibility, portability, and reliability.